 6. Explore a landfill-turned-park.
 My kids still have a hard time believing that Staten Island's beautiful (but unfinished) Freshkills Park was once the world's largest landfill.
 We visit to hike, see how it's progressing, and learn how its designers are undoing some of the site's environmental damage.

-Horseback riding in Prospect Park continues today!
+Horseback riding in Prospect Park with a new friend.
 Photo courtesy of NYC Parks

 7. Go horseback riding.
 Prospect Park has historically been a destination for horseback riding in NYC.
 The nearby Kensington Stables offers trail rides on a 3.5-mile bridle path with experienced guides who will gladly answer your questions about the green space.
-Weather permitting, the facility offers rides every day of the year even as it undergoes an ownership change.
+Weather permitting, the facility offers rides every day of the year.
 Horseback riding lessons are offered at other NYC sites, too.

 8. Head to the beach.
 With the exception of Manhattan, there are beaches in every borough.
 Before the swimming season starts (or after it closes), take a stroll to pick up shells and seaglass, or watch the wildlife.